Pretty-Good-Freedom-Tech/graperank-nodejs/README.md

-# GrapeRank : A Web Of Trust Engine for Nostr
+# GrapeRank : Smarter Webs Of Trust for Nostr

 > **GrapeRank is a soveregnty respecting reccomedation engine for Nostr, powered by Webs of Trust and grapes**